uzh-dqbm-cmi/BEDICT-V2/README.md

 2. **Get the trained model**
    Trained model is already placed in the corresponding folders, such as (BEDICT-V2/absolute_efficiency_model/output/CNN_v2/ABE8e-NG/protospacer_PAM/train_val)

-## How to Run Inference on Custom Sequences

 ### 🧪 Option 1: Use the Notebook (Local Inference)